TAR: Temporal Anchor-Constrained Reasoning for Video Temporal Grounding: Methodology

+\textbf{(3) Temporal Anchor-Constrained Reward ($r_{TAR}$).} Besides the standard format and soft IoU reward functions, we further design a temporal anchor-constrained reward to apply explicit constraints to the generated anchors.
+First, we identify format-correct \texttt{<T-anchor>} tags within the reasoning content and extract the time durations in-between them.
+Let $o$ be the model output, $s$ be the target number of \texttt{<T-anchor>} tags, and $\hat{s}$ be the actual number generated by the model.
+The $r_{\text{TAR}}$ consists of three sub-terms:

-Let $s$ be the the number of \texttt{<timestamp>} tags.
-We extract the time durations in-between them, and compute three parts of Timestamp Anchor-based Reward.
-First, we compute the weighted sum of the soft IoUs between the time ranges in \texttt{<timestamp>} tags and the ground truth:
+\textbf{Weighted Accuracy:} We assign higher weights to later anchors to encourage convergence and enforce them to be more accurate towards the final prediction.
+We compute the weighted sum of the soft IoUs between the predicted time ranges and the ground truth:

-where $\text{sIoU}_{i}(o)$ computes the soft IoU score for the $i^{th}$ timestamp of output $o$, and $i$ is the weight, with more recent timestamps having greater weights, requiring them to be more accurate.
-Second, we apply a penalty to $s$ if it deviates from 2 to prevent reward hacking of generating too many \texttt{<timestamp>} tags:
+where $\text{sIoU}_{i}(o)$ computes the soft IoU score for the $i$-th anchor of output $o$, and $i$ acts as the increasing weight.

-Finally, we explicitly require that later timestamps be more accurate than earlier ones, achieving progressive refinement.
-The progressive refinement reward for the $i^{th}$ timestamp of output $o$ can be formalized as:
+\textbf{Progressive Refinement:} We explicitly reward the model only when it refines its prediction, requiring that later temporal anchors be more accurate than earlier ones.
+The progressive refinement step for the $i$-th anchor is formalized as: